Safeguarding

 and Deputy Headteacher

-Debbie Lea, DDSL
+Debbie Tuohy, DDSL

 Hash Khalil, DDSL and Assistant Headteacher